copier-org/copier/README.md

 ### Prompt the user for information

-For each key found, Copier will prompt the user to fill or confirm the values before they become avaliable to the project template.
-So a content like this:
+For each key found, Copier will prompt the user to fill or confirm the values before they become available to the project template.
+So content like this:

 ```yaml
 name_of_the_project: My awesome project